vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 [Grafana](https://grafana.com/) allows you to query, visualize, alert on, and explore metrics no matter where they are stored.
 Grafana provides tools to form graphs and visualizations from application data.

 To install the Grafana package, repeat the steps for the package installation.
-An example yaml for customizing Grafana deployment is shown below.
+An example YAML file for customizing Grafana deployment follows.

 **Note:** Grafana is configured with Prometheus as a default data source.
 If you have customized the Prometheus deployment namespace and it is not deployed in the default namespace, **tanzu-system-monitoring**, you need to change the Grafana datasource configuration in the code shown below.